-Volume 6-Lesson 11: The Story of the Prophet Isaiah Includes: Oval Basket 1: Holy, Holy, Holy Plaque, Black Rock for Coal, Cluster of Grapes, Votive Candle, Image of Jerusalem Icon Oval Basket 2: Chain, Strip of Felt, 1 Person of God (included), Large Rock, Beautiful Garment, Image of Chain Icon Oval basket 3: Mother with Children, Scroll of Isaiah 61:1-4, Wolf, Sheep, Image of Earth Icon, felt underlay with Stitched Sections, Icon w/Velcro, Large Wooden tray, control sheet.
+Volume 6-Lesson 11: The Story of the Prophet Isaiah Includes: Oval Basket 1: Holy, Holy, Holy Plaque, Black Rock for Coal, Cluster of Grapes, Votive Candle, Image of Jerusalem Icon Oval Basket 2: Chain, Strip of Felt, 1 Person of God (included, various types of wood), Large Rock, Beautiful Garment, Image of Chain Icon Oval basket 3: Mother with Children, Scroll of Isaiah 61:1-4, Wolf, Sheep, Image of Earth Icon, felt underlay with Stitched Sections, Icon w/Velcro, Large Wooden tray, control sheet.

 BACKGROUND The presentation on Isaiah extends the presentations on ‚"The Exile and Return", (The Complete Guide to Godly Play, Volume 2, Lesson 12) and ‚"The Prophets‚" (The Complete Guide to Godly Play, Volume 2, Lesson 13).
 The meditation of the 8th-century prophet Isaiah on the destiny of Jerusalem left a tradition of prophecy in his name.
 Chapters 1-39 of the book of Isaiah are now often called First Isaiah.
 This is a meditation on the crisis of pre-exilic Jerusalem in the years 742-701 B.C.E.
 Second Isaiah is in chapters 40-55.
 This takes place about 540 B.C.E.
 It tells of the hope for a return to Jerusalem from exile.
 Chapters 56-66 are called Third Isaiah.
 Its apparent context is after the return to and restoration of Jerusalem that was anticipated in Second Isaiah.